Thursday, 16 February 2012

 “From my point of view, the management didn’t care any more.
 Suddenly, you are struggling.
 Music has also become more part of fashion and, once you have become unfashionable, you don’t get hits any more.
 In my day, if it was a good song, people liked it and it was popular for years.
 But I think there is a terrific lack of good songwriters.
 A lot of bands tend to rely on computer programmes and not enough on trying to create something from scratch.
 The only reason I would like to have a recognised album or single now is so that we could get some more live work.”
 Roy enjoyed No.1 hits with both The Move and Wizzard; in between he was with early ELO who became chart-toppers after he’d left.
 His place in musical history was further sealed on September 30, 1967, when Tony Blackburn opened Radio 1 by playing The Move’s Flowers in the Rain.
 After Wizzard’s saxophone-flavoured hits such as Ball Park Incident and See My Baby Jive dried up, he went solo.
 Releases include last year’s ‘old and new’ album on EMI called The Music Book.

-This marvellous collection of Roy Wood centred art - which has just a week left to run - features eight paintings that are a credit to the talent and confidence of Debra Dee and her spotlight on one of THE musical icons of the UK - if not the world.
-ELO Beatles Forever [ELOBF] is indeed proud to promote, support and endorse the artistry of Debra Dee.
-Please make the effort to visit the exhibition and support: Roy Wood, Debra Dee and: St. Pauls Gallery.
-See you there?
+This marvellous collection of Roy Wood centred art - which has just a week left to run - features eight paintings that are a credit to the talent and confidence of Debra Dee and her spotlight on a true UK musical icon.
+Yours Truly KJS/ELOBF is indeed proud to promote, support and endorse the artistry of Debra Dee.
+Please make the effort to visit the exhibition and support Roy, Debra and St. Pauls Gallery.